mollerse/frp-sbs/blogpost.md

 We can already see a trend in the way values are assigned to elements in the application, always as a reaction to an event occuring.
-We set the visibility of the error-message and spinner and the value of the record collection based on what we receive back when the AJAX-request returns.
+We set the visibility of the error-message and spinner and the value of the record collection based on what we receive when the AJAX-request returns.
 This is event driven programming.
 Actions and reactions happening as a response to an event.

 We continue with the input for the filter we want to apply to our record collection: